mariomlz99/pfm1-thermal-detection/README.md

 # Tuned parameters of the ICCAS 2025 paper submission

-**ICCAS Submission Supplementary Material**

-This repository provides supplementary material for the ICCAS submission, specifically showcasing the parameters obtained through optimization.
+This repository provides the parameters obtained through optimization in the ICCAS 2025 paper + manually tuned parameters.

 ## Optimized Parameters